The CRD is organized into seven departments, each with specialized divisions to address diverse needs and services effectively.

 The Parks, Recreation & Environmental Services department is responsible for the planning, policy and delivery functions for services that enhance the region’s sustainability and residents’ quality of life.
 This includes services related to climate action, environmental protection, solid waste management, recreation and regional parks.

-The Climate Action service acts as a resource and facilitator on energy and climate issues.
-The service directly supports local governments in collaborative policy and planning efforts; provides scientific information, data and indicators related to regional greenhouse gas emissions and climate impacts; catalyzes partnerships to implement regional programs and increase awareness; liaises with senior levels of government to inform programs and policies; and supports the organization in developing, monitoring and executing climate action plans and projects.
+The Environmental Innovation division acts as a resource and facilitator on energy and climate issues.
+The division directly supports local governments in collaborative policy and planning efforts; provides scientific information, data and indicators related to regional greenhouse gas emissions and climate impacts; catalyzes partnerships to implement regional programs and increase awareness; liaises with senior levels of government to inform programs and policies; and supports the organization in developing, monitoring and executing climate action plans and projects.
+The division also oversees biosolids management.

 Environmental Protection provides environmental oversight and scientific, technical, and regulatory support to the organization and local governments with a key focus on sanitary waste, solid waste, and drinking water services.
 The Division also coordinates regional and sub-regional initiatives related to environmental stewardship, including invasive species management and harbours stewardship.